CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/configure-recovery-server-linux-clc-clc.md

    ```
  **Note**: The above script will download some packages required for the replication.
    - **Please enter the iSCSI Target Server IP Address at this site:**
-     Please put the Local iSCSI IP Address of the Recovery SRN in CenturyLink Cloud Prouction Datacenter here.
+     Please put the Local iSCSI IP Address of the Recovery SRN in CenturyLink Cloud Production Datacenter here.
 9. Shut down the Recovery server.
     ```
     shutdown -h now